Fraidy Reiss: Activism

 In 2011, Reiss founded the non-profit organization Unchained At Last, to support people who wish to leave arranged and forced marriages.
-Helping minors is difficult, but Unchained does what it can, including changing laws to prevent minors from being legally entered into marriage in the United States.
 The organization is incorporated in New Jersey.
 Unchained At Last serves people from various communities.
 The organization tailors services to each client's background.
 Unchained At Last offers legal assistance and other direct services for the survivors.
 The organization also helps clients with social services, so that they can continue with their lives, as well as mentoring.
 Reiss has also participated in a planning session held by the White House Council on Women and Girls that would target development of a national policy on forced and child marriages.
 Reiss also collaborated with New Jersey senator Loretta Weinberg on a draft of a law that would allow women to access crime victimization records free of charge.
 This would allow the women to use those records as proof to obtain restraining orders.
 As of 2024, the organization has assisted over 1,000 survivors.

 Upon learning about the phenomenon of marriage under the age of 18 in the United States, Reiss took on ending marriage under the age of 18 in all 50 U.S. states.
 In 2018, the first two U.S. states – Delaware and New Jersey – signed laws ending all marriage before 18.
 Also in 2018, American Samoa, a U.S. territory, ended child marriage.
 Pennsylvania, Minnesota, and the U.S. Virgin Islands followed in 2020, then Rhode Island and New York in 2021, and Massachusetts in 2022.
 In 2023, Vermont, Connecticut, and Michigan ended child marriage.
-Washington, Virginia and New Hampshire followed in 2024, bringing to 13 the total number of states that have ended child marriage.
-In 2025, Washington, D.C., a U.S. district and the nation's capital, also passed legislation to set the marriage age at 18.
-As of 2025, several other states have introduced similar legislation to end marriage under the age of 18.
+Washington, Virginia and New Hampshire followed in 2024.
+In 2025, Washington, D.C., a U.S. district and the nation's capital, also passed legislation to set the marriage age at 18, as did Maine, Oregon and Missouri, bringing to 16 the total number of states that have ended child marriage.
+In 2026, child marriage became illegal in Oklahoma.